-The VCIP I (Vigo County Industrial Park I) is 1,500-acre site featuring all underground power service and a substation for reliability.
+The VCIP I (Vigo County Industrial Park I) is 1,500-acre s and featuring all underground power service and a substation for reliability.
 Natural gas, sanitary sewer, potable water and fiber optic services are in place.

 Rail serves both VCIP I and VCIP II via CSX Rail Transportation.
-Both parks are located six miles south of Interstate Highway 70. on U.S. Highway 41.
+The VCIPs are located approximately six miles south of Interstate Highway 70. on U.S. Highway 41.
+Indiana 641 Bypass is less than two-miles south of the parks.

 The Hoosier Jack Mega Site consists of over 10,000 contiguous acres in southwestern Vigo County and northeastern Sullivan County.
 The entire parcel is owned by one entity.
 The property was a former Black Beauty (Peabody Coal) surface coal mining operation.
 Hoosier Jack is a combination of reclaimed surface property and undisturbed acreage.
 Given the immense size of the property, depicted is a 2,100 acre subset parcel.
 It's estimated there should be 1,000 contiguous, undisturbed/buildable acres within this subset, mostly on the west side which is borderd by CSX mainline.
 A connecting rail track runs through the center of the subset parcel and is owned by the property owner.